-With the explosion of interest over Caitlyn (born Bruce) Jenner, and the rise of trans celebrities like Laverne Cox and Janet Mock, transgender visibility is at an all-time high.
-But what happens if you actually encounter a transgender person in real life?
-How should you act?
-What should you say?
+With the explosion of interest over Caitlyn Jenner, and the rise of trans celebrities like Laverne Cox and Janet Mock, transgender visibility is at an all-time high.
+But what happens when you encounter a transgender person?
 Are there questions you should never ask a transgender person?
-Is being trans the same thing as being a drag queen?
-Is being transgender the same as being a transvestite, or a transsexual?
-What's all this about "correct pronouns" anyway?
-This is all so stressful!
+You've likely met many trans people and have never even realized it.

 Their "real" name is the one they just gave you.
 If they once had a different one once, that's their business.

 Trans people didn't just "decide to switch" — they were assigned the wrong gender at birth.

 "Most people probably think you're a disgusting freak show, but not me — I'm a good person!"

 - 13It's not "selfish" to be yourself, and it's not a trans person's fault if their family members didn't understand.
 Don't be insensitive.